t-b/inferno/docs/README.md

 Known Issues
 ------------
 It takes time for values set in MultiClampCommander to propagate via telegraph to Clampex.
-We sleep(1) to prevent erros when loading Clampex protocol too soon.
+We sleep(1) to prevent errors when loading the Clampex protocol too soon.
 We have only tested with 4 headstages, it may take longer if you use more.